Supraventricular Tachycardia in Children: Care Instructions

 Overview

 When your child has supraventricular tachycardia (SVT), it means that sometimes their heart beats very fast.
-This fast rhythm is caused by changes in the electrical system of the heart.
+This fast rhythm is caused by connections that don't work right in the electrical system of the heart.

-Most children with SVT are able to enjoy their normal activities.
-But it can cause symptoms, like a fluttering in the chest (palpitations), a fast pulse, and feeling lightheaded or short of breath.
+Most children with SVT can enjoy their normal activities.
+But it can cause symptoms, like a fluttering in the chest (palpitations), chest discomfort, and feeling lightheaded or tired.

-Your child's doctor may prescribe medicines to help slow down your child's heartbeat.
-Your doctor may also suggest that your child try vagal maneuvers to help slow their heart rate.
+There are things you and your child can do to help prevent and stop SVT when it happens.
+Your child may take medicine.
+Your doctor may also suggest that your child try vagal maneuvers to help slow their heart rate when they have an episode.
 The doctor can show you and your child how to do vagal maneuvers.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.